zbetulaltundal/teamWebSiteITU/README.md

 # teamWebSiteITU
 This website is created for a sweatshirt brand.
+The website is connected to the shopier page of the brand.

 # Used Technologies
-Html
+Html5
+Bootstrap3
 Css
-Sql
+Javascript

 # Authors
 Mert Özdemir
 Zeynep Betül Altundal
-Başak Mehlepçi